|I’m wondering if you’re anything like me and have a ton of books in your “Save for later” category on Amazon.

 1. Young’s book came from a lecture he delivered to graduate students at the School of Business of the University of Chicago for the first time.

-2. Einstein refers to this process as intuition.
-Which he considers is the only path to new insights.
+2. Einstein refers to this process as intuition, which he considers to be the only path to new insights.

 Quote I’m Pondering: